Hike the Hill: June 9-11, 2014

-The three-day Washington, D.C., trip will include a legislative and regulatory briefing with CUNA to provide information on the critical issues facing credit unions as well as background information about the current happenings on the Hill.
+The three-day Washington, D.C., trip includes a legislative and regulatory briefing with CUNA to provide information on the critical issues facing credit unions as well as background information about the current happenings on the Hill.
 Attendees will then meet with offices of Minnesota's Congressional Delegation.
-The trip will also include visits to regulatory agencies including the NCUA.

 Flight & Hotel

 Attendees are responsible for booking their own flight to and from Washington, D.C.
 Due to varying meetings, the Network recommends that you schedule your flight into D.C. to arrive by mid-afternoon on June 9 and return to Minnesota late afternoon on June 11.
 Additional details on the schedule will be available to attendees as the event gets closer.